belladonnnnnn/Atm_model/README.md

 Mini ATM Project using C++

-Functionality:
+Functionality of the project:
 This C++ project implements essential ATM functionalities:

 Check Balance: Users can view their account balance.